en_USEnglish

 7.1 The five key FDD processes

-Feature Driven Development (FDD) is an Agile approach that focuses on the rapid delivery of high-quality features using an iterative, incremental process.
-FDD comprises five key processes: develop a global model, build a feature list, plan by feature, design by feature and build by feature.
-These processes enable teams to focus on the regular delivery of key functionalities and guarantee end-user satisfaction.
+Feature-Driven Development (FDD) is an Agile approach that emphasizes the rapid delivery of high-quality features using an iterative and incremental process.
+FDD includes five key processes: developing an overall model, building a feature list, planning by feature, designing by feature, and building by feature.
+These processes allow teams to focus on delivering key features regularly and ensuring end-user satisfaction.

 7.2 Estimation and planning in FDD

-In FDD, feature estimation and planning are essential to the success of the project.
-Once the overall model has been developed and a list of features has been constructed, the team can estimate the size and complexity of each feature and allocate the resources needed for their development.
-Feature-based planning involves planning each feature individually, taking into account dependencies, available resources and project priorities.
-By using these estimation and planning techniques, you can ensure efficient resource management and consistent delivery of high-quality features.
+In FDD, feature estimation and planning are essential to ensure project success.
+Once the overall model has been developed and a list of features has been constructed, the team can estimate the size and complexity of each feature and allocate the necessary resources for their development.
+Feature planning involves planning each feature individually, taking into account dependencies, available resources, and project priorities.
+By using these estimation and planning techniques, you can ensure effective resource management and consistent delivery of high-quality features.

 7.3 Quality control in FDD

-Quality control is an integral part of FDD, as it aims to ensure that the functionality developed meets quality and performance requirements.
-FDD adopts a quality control approach based on continuous verification of the code and functionality developed.
-This may include unit tests, integration tests, performance tests and code reviews.
-By integrating quality control throughout the development process, FDD enables errors to be identified quickly, corrected and the overall quality of the software improved.
-By focusing on quality, FDD aims to deliver a final product that meets end-user expectations and is error-free.
+Quality control is an integral part of FDD, as it aims to ensure that the developed features meet quality and performance requirements.
+FDD adopts a quality control approach based on continuous verification of the code and developed features.
+This can include unit tests, integration tests, performance tests, and code reviews.
+By integrating quality control throughout the development process, FDD helps quickly identify errors, correct them, and improve the overall quality of the software.
+With a focus on quality, FDD aims to deliver a final product that meets end-user expectations and is error-free.

 8. Adaptive Project Framework (APF)